George Bowen (colonial settler): Relations with the church, first marriage, and Berrima

 One of Broughton's great difficulties was a shortage of Anglican clergy in the colony.
 Broughton saw religiously-minded and apparently respectable Bowen as a potential candidate for ordination, leaving it with Bowen to consider his position.
 Bowen's public response was to publish a book on theology in 1836.
 His religious views proved unorthodox, leading to controversy and opposition to his ordination, to such an extent that he was denied the sacrament at his local church in Windsor.
 Once ordination was actually denied to him, Bowen protested to the Colonial Office.

-The controversy that he had caused apparently had subsided by March 1837, when Bowen was married to Charlotte Augusta Freer, daughter of Lieutenant Thomas Freer (or Fryer), in the same church, in which he had been denied the sacrament in 1836, and by the by the same clergyman, who had denied it to him, Henry Tarlton Stiles.
+The controversy that he had caused apparently had subsided by March 1837, when Bowen was married to Charlotte Augusta Freer, daughter of Lieutenant Thomas Freer (or Fryer), in the same church, in which he had been denied the sacrament in 1836, and by the same clergyman, who had denied it to him, Henry Tarlton Stiles.
 Bowen's relationship with Stiles seems to have been a complicated one, as Bowen was the godfather of Stiles' son, Henry Bowen Augustine Stiles, born in 1834.

 In 1839, Bowen was appointed as Police Magistrate at Berrima.
 The Bowen family were living there when, at only 22 years of age, Charlotte died, in 1840, leaving Bowen with their two small children.
 Her death notice in the Sydney Morning Herald, was accompanied by one for Bowen's mother, who had died earlier in 1840.
 Charlotte's remains are buried in the churchyard of All Saint's Anglican Church, at Sutton Forest.
 In 1840, following Charlotte’s death, Bowen sold land in the Windsor township.